Background of Hypnotherapy Training Courses

 The course offers information on online marketing and promotion strategies as well as in-office tactics to help students further their careers after certification.
-Students who complete the course will have their practice listed in the directory section on the American Alliance of Hypnotist website as an “Approved Hypnotist.”
+Students who complete the course will have their practice listed in the directory section on the American Alliance of Hypnotists website as a “Certified Hypnotist Trained by AAH.”
 The course is only offered online.

 Classes are self-paced and may be completed anytime between 8 weeks and one year.
 Open enrollment is offered.
 There are no specific eligibility requirements to enroll in the Hypnotist Certification Program.

-Pros: Open enrollment and self-paced courses are convenient for working professional.
+Pros: Open enrollment and self-paced courses are convenient for working professionals.
 Career support following completion of certification course is offered, as well as practice listing in hypnotist directory.
 Available Online.